Feeling overwhelmed by the sheer amount of possibilities when it comes to making a packing list for South America? We’ve got you covered!

 Keep your most valuable items exactly where you can see them to help deter opportunistic thieves.
 It is much easier to pickpocket a backpack than a bumbag!

 For an even more subtle way to carry your cash, purchase a money belt to wear under your clothes.
 Look for belts that have RFID blocking technology like the one below as this will stop thieves skimming your bank cards as they walk past.
+If a money belt isn’t for you, there are a range of money belt alternatives available too!

 A padlock is always handy for staying in dorm rooms as most hostels will provide lockers but not actual padlocks.
 Having a padlock with an extendable lock allows you to lock your belongings to your chair on long bus journeys so you can get a restful nights sleep.